sacreations/WhatsappBot/README.md

 ## Installation

-To get started with the Simple WhatsApp Bot, follow these steps:
+To get started with the WhatsApp Bot, follow these steps:

 - Install nodejs: